-- a) Newly Admitted Attorneys (first admittance, limited license, and through reciprocity) must complete MCLE requirements in their first FULL year following admittance (See Rule 18-301(A) NMRA) - b) Attorneys reactivating their license from an inactive status are responsible for credits in the year they went inactive, as well as the year in which they are returning to active status.
+- a) Newly Admitted Attorneys (first admittance, limited license, and reciprocity) must complete MCLE requirements in their first FULL year following admittance (See Rule 18-301(A) NMRA) - b) Attorneys reactivating their license from an inactive status are responsible for credits in the year they went inactive, as well as the year in which they are returning to active status.
 Reactivating attorneys are also responsible for any late fees that were due at the time they went inactive.
 If an attorney was inactive for 5 or more years or has no history of credit reporting to MCLE, the attorney must get 12 credits (9 general, 2 ethics and 1 EIJ (Equity in Justice) to return to active status.
-All credits must be earned in accordance with the Rules for Minimum Continuing Legal Education (See Rule 18-204 NMRA) - c) Attorneys returning from suspension due to MCLE non-compliance are responsible for credits from both the year in which they were suspended as well as the year they are reactivating; these attorneys must also pay a \$500 Reinstatement Fee (See Rule 18-303 NMRA) - d) If an attorney wanting to reactivate took any CLE courses in the prior year, those credits may be applied to current year credit requirements to reactivate; all credits must follow the Rules for Minimum Continuing Legal Education (See Rule 24-102 (F) NMRA)
+All credits must be earned in accordance with the Rules for Minimum Continuing Legal Education (See Rule 18-204 NMRA) - c) Attorneys who were previously licensed under Rule 15-304, 15-305 and 15-306, whose license was terminated and is admitted again under another limited license, are subject to MCLEs in the initial year of re-licensure. - d) Attorneys returning from suspension due to MCLE non-compliance are responsible for credits from both the year in which they were suspended as well as the year they are reactivating; these attorneys must also pay a \$500 Reinstatement Fee (See Rule 18-303 NMRA) - e) If an attorney wanting to reactivate took any CLE courses in the prior year, those credits may be applied to current year credit requirements to reactivate; all credits must follow the Rules for Minimum Continuing Legal Education (See Rule 24-102 (F) NMRA)